 Code Enforcement Process

 The City of Roeland Park employs a proactive approach to code enforcement.
 Our approach is to have the code enforcement officer on the street looking for code and ordinance violations.
-Every street in Roeland Park is reviewed at least twice each week for violations and for re-inspections.

 Some violations are not visible from the street and the city will receive a call concerning an issue that may need addressed.
 The code enforcement officer will investigate the complaint within one business day of the complaint to verify the issue at hand and address it accordingly.
 All complaints are addressed by the city keeping all calls and emails anonymous.